pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ``build-system.build-backend`` is the name of Python object that will be used to perform the build.
-If you were to use a different build system, such as :ref:`flit` or :ref:`poetry`, those would go here, and the configuration details would be completely different than the :ref:`setuptools` configuration described below.
+If you were to use a different build system, such as :ref:`pdm` or :ref:`poetry`, those would go here, and the configuration details will mostly be identical to the :pep:`621` standards below (except for Poetry).

 See :pep:`517` and :pep:`518` for background and details.